 Wayne State University, Physics (PhD)

 I cover ALL areas of SAT and ACT test prep using my amazing talent to customize my lessons for each student's needs.
-Working from typical test prep books, you must understand that these books need to cover all students' levels.
+If you are working from typical test prep books, you must understand that these books need to cover all students' levels.
 Are you finding with time you are not increasing your scores?
 These books are designed to only get you to SAT 680 (2050) or ACT 29-30.
 I have demonstrated repeatedly with WyzAnt over the last two years that I exceed these scores--by a lot.
 My results are also better than you will find on the websites of Kaplan, Princeton Review, Elite Test Prep, and others who offer only "your score will increase" or "+200 point increase in SAT score."
 Guess what?
 I have carefully gone to the web sites to check out these guarantees.
 You might be interested in what I have found.
 With my Ph.D. in physics and 25 years of practical experience in business, I also am a good tutor for physics and all maths through calculus and do have experience tutoring SAT AP Physics and Math 2 SAT Subject Tests.